Drafting Software Agreement Warranty, Limitation of Liability and Indemnification Provisions

-This CLE webinar will provide guidance to technology and business counsel for drafting and negotiating enforceable limitation of liability (LOL), indemnification and warranty provisions in software agreements.
-The panel will discuss key considerations when crafting the clauses, potential enforceability challenges, and the interplay between the provisions.
+This CLE webinar will guide technology and business counsel when drafting and negotiating enforceable limitation of liability (LOL), indemnification and warranty provisions in software agreements.
+The panel will discuss crucial considerations for crafting the clauses, potential enforceability challenges, and the interplay between the provisions.

 - Interplay between provisions

 - Enforceability challenges

 The panel will review these and other crucial issues:

 - How can technology and business counsel act to mitigate and allocate risk when drafting and negotiating warranty, LOL and indemnification provisions in software agreements?

 - What are the most commonly negotiated warranty and indemnification provisions in different types of software and technology agreements?

 - What disputes arise in negotiating these clauses, and what are practical strategies for resolving them?

 - How should the various state laws and the courts’ varying interpretations of indemnification provisions affect drafting these provisions and the parties’ ability to recover?